orezm/avc/docs/source/index.rst

 #.
 Choose your subscription  ->  `Click Here <https://account.vpn.orezm.com/payment/>`_

 #.
-Wait for a confirmation email (no more than one hour)
+Wait for a confirmation email

 #.
 Set up on your devices for VPN  ->  :doc:`Click Here <vpn>`